new92/IGFI/README.md

 ## Installation 📥

-- **Make sure you're logged in to your Instagram account from Firefox before executing IGFI.""
+- **Make sure you're logged in to your Instagram account from Firefox before executing IGFI.**

 ### Linux 🐧